 Solar Energy for both residential or commercial systems can be harnessed through both active and passive solar energy systems.
 A passive solar system optimizes the use of solar energy through design, architecture, orientation, and placement of the building.

 Whereas active solar systems use devices to convert solar energy into a more usable form, such as hot water or electricity.
 Both technologies complement each other when used simultaneously.

 Active solar systems involve some kind of adaptable technology (like PV panels or solar water heaters) to harness solar energy.
 Active solar systems can be divided into two main types.

 Photovoltaic (PV) panels or solar cells are active systems in which solar radiation is used to generate electric power through silicon semiconductor wafers.
 This is called the photoelectric effect.
 It is a fairly efficient means to utilize solar energy sources.
 The panels are of two main types: monocrystalline and polycrystalline panels.
 They are used according to the climate and efficiency required.

-Commercially available PV solar panels kits are up to 22.5 percent efficient at converting sunlight into electricity in optimal conditions, but even in partly cloudy weather, they can operate at 80 percent of their maximum output.
+Commercially available solar panels such as a 2000 watt kit are up to 22.5 percent efficient at converting sunlight into electricity in optimal conditions, but even in partly cloudy weather, they can operate at 80 percent of their maximum output.

 PV systems can be connected to the electric transmission grid or they are capable of operating as a standalone system to power your fridge and other appliances.